OpenNTF/jnosql-driver-proton/README.md

 ## Implementation Notes

-Currently, this driver does not support rich text.
+Currently, this driver does not support rich text or any view-based operations.

 #### Upstream Limitations